-Optimistic Baseline Training.
+4.2.2 Optimistic Baseline Training.
 Here we assume access to fully labeled data in the 4 weeks of the Train period.
 Additionally we apply a more robust training methodology.
 We train a RF classifier with 300 trees and a maximum depth of 20.
 For each of the 35 models (one per seed) we train 5 random configurations of hyper-parameters on the first 3 weeks and evaluate on week 4 to select the best configuration.
 The final configuration is re-fit on the 4 weeks.

 For each model trained above, we also apply supervised feature selection.
+Thus, each training proceeds in three stages: i) first we fit the data with all features, ii) then we select a fraction of the top importance features, and iii) we retrain with only those top features.
 The fraction of features to use is a hyper-parameter to vary.
-In addition, we also vary the minimum number of samples in a leaf node, a binary parameter (to use class weights or not), and the complexity parameter for minimal cost-complexity pruning.
+In addition, we also vary the minimum number of samples in a leaf node, a binary parameter to use class weights or not, and the complexity parameter for minimal cost-complexity pruning.

-3.3.4 Evaluation metrics.
+4.2.3 Evaluation metrics.
 We now discuss the performance metrics used to measure the quality of a single AL experiment, as well as to aggregate and summarize an experiment to compare runs.

-Learning curves.
-A single AL experiment, consists of several iterations where the labeled pool grows, and a sequence of models that can be evaluated on the Test set are trained.
+Learning curves: A single AL experiment, consists of several iterations where the labeled pool grows, and a sequence of models that can be evaluated on the Test set are trained.
 Given a performance metric (e.g., recall at a fixed false positive rate), we obtain a learning curve where the metric usually improves during the simulation.
-Since we run 35 simulations, we obtain a distribution of learning curves, which we will visualize as percentile band plots in Section 4.
+Since we run 35 simulations, we obtain a distribution of learning curves, which we will visualize as percentile band plots in Section 5.